TrentBrick/RewardConditionedUDRL/README.md

 ![eval_mean](readme_files/mycode/lunar_demo_evalmean.png)

 This code base works for LunarLander in that the agent will learn to achieve a high score.
 However, results appear to have a much higher variance across seeds here than in the original papers, especially for UDRL Sparse Lunar-Lander and RCP-Advantages.
-Even after correspondence with the authors of RCP, I have been unable to identify the bug or discrepancy in my code leading to these differences in performance outlined below:
+Thanks to [Rupesh Srivastava](https://rupeshks.cc/), first author of [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) for his helpful correspondence in helping to reproduce their paper results.
+After correspondence with the authors of RCP, I remain unable to identify the bug or discrepancy in my code leading to these differences in performance outlined below:

 ### Performance Comparisons: